JHU-PL-Lab/www-fpse/lecture/idiomatic-fp.md

      - Lots of nice piping here plus use of functors to build Unix and JavaScript variations
   * [dolog](https://github.com/UnixJunkie/dolog) is a very simple logging utility
      - Shows some nice use of state, `include`, and a `Make` functor.
+  * We may also look at a past homework solution so you can compare it with what you did.